evi1haxor/e1ixir/content/quote.md

 draft: false
 ---

-> I highly recommend to read my Adages first if you're thinking of starting a conversation with me.
+> I highly recommend reading my Adages before you start conversation with me from your side.
 It will help us to have a clear and productive talk.
+If, by any chance, you also maintain a similar content, I'd like to read it.

+*What we see depends mainly on what we look for.*

+~ **John Lubbock**

+---